IBM/universal-connectors/filter-plugin/logstash-filter-cockroachdb-guardium/README.md

   - EventType: DDL operations
   - Examples: CREATE TABLE, DROP TABLE, ALTER TABLE, CREATE INDEX, DROP INDEX

 **Note:** All log files use structured JSON format when configured with the YAML file.
 Each log entry includes a `"channel"` field indicating its source (e.g., `"channel":"SQL_EXEC"`, `"channel":"SQL_SCHEMA"`), and an `"event"` object containing the audit data.
-For more information about logging channels, see [CockroachDB Logging Channels](https://www.cockroachlabs.com/docs/v25.4/logging-overview#logging-channels).
+For more information about logging channels and files depending on your cockroachDB version, see [CockroachDB Logging Channels](https://www.cockroachlabs.com/docs/v25.4/logging-overview#logging-channels).

 ## 3. Configuring Syslog to push logs to Guardium